Close

 • Showed open mindedness and flexibility in decision making.

-• Transformed the workplace and volunteer environments by motivating and coaching others, including a commitment to underrepresented identities in health information.
+• Transformed the workplace by motivating and coaching others.

-Guidelines: Nomination criteria for this award include the following:
+Guidelines: Nomination criteria for this award includes the following:

-• Demonstrated commitment to the HI profession through active participation in local, state and/or national AHIMA activities.
+• Demonstrates their commitment to the Health Information profession through active participation in national AHIMA, Component Association (CA), or regional/local CA activities.

 Back to top